emilps/fjelltg/src/pages/product/2020-01-02-turbo-disc-dryer.md

   Typically first stage uses waste heat and second stage low pressure steam.

-  The two stage solutions give better process control and increase the oil yield from marine and animal raw material.

   Our disc cooker is the best solution for process control and increasing oil yield from marine and animal raw material.
+The two stage solutions give better process control.

   Our cookers are manufactured with a steam heated (up to 10 barge) rotor with